 The powerful Habsburgs of Spain had dominated most of Italy in one form or another from 1559 to 1713.
 After the War of the Spanish Succession, the control of Italy was mostly under the Habsburgs of Austria from 1713 to 1796.
 The power of the Pope and the Papal States were reduced in the wake of the religious wars after the Protestant Reformation.
 The Republic of Venice would linger on until the end of the era, however much of the city’s former power was gone.
 The House of Savoy, who would eventually become the kings of a unified Italy, became rulers of the Kingdom of Sardinia at this time.

 Although there was a period of relative peace during the 17th and 18th centuries, Italy began to stagnate as time went on.
-Trade routes along the Mediterranean region were not could not compete with routes to the East and to the New World.
+Trade routes along the Mediterranean region could not compete with routes to the East and to the New World.
 The South became a rural backwater of European empires and the possessions in the north did little to take advantage of the Industrial Revolution.
 In the 18th century the Republic of Venice was a shadow of its former glory, reduced to a playground of Europe’s young and wealthy.
 As Italy lost its importance economically, its beautiful cities and crumbling ruins became a tourist destination for foreign elite, part of the so-called Grand Tour.
 The country may have been financially poor, Italy was still culturally rich.

 Arrival of Napoleon

 In 1796, the French Army under Napoleon attacked Italy.
 The main aim for attacking Italy was to force the rulers of Sardinia to abandon the island.
 Another aim for the attack was for Napoleon to force Austria out of Italy.
-Within a mere two weeks Victor Amadeus III from Sardinia, who was a puppet ruler under the influence of the First Coalition was forced to surrender.
+Within a mere two weeks Victor Amadeus III from Sardinia, who was a puppet ruler under the influence of the First Coalition, was forced to surrender.
 By 1797 Napoleon and the First Coalition signed the famous Campo Formio Treaty, in which Austria annexed what was left of the Republic of Venice.
 The treaty also recognized the Cisalpine Republic, a French client state made up of Emilia-Romagna, Lombardy and some parts of Veneto and Tuscany.
 This was a stepping stone that would see Napoleon eventually conquer the entire Italian peninsula in the early 19th century.